Student-centric advice and objective recommendations

 Smaller class sizes

-Boarding schools tend to accept and accommodate a small percentage of students, therefore their class sizes tend to be smaller.
+Boarding schools tend to accept and accommodate fewer students, making for smaller classes.
 This allows students to better connect with each other and with their teachers.
 In addition, smaller class sizes and community helps curate a close knit community for students to be a part of.

 Helping develop students